isomerpages/csc-corp/_who-we-are/Organisation Structure.md

 	</details>
 	<details>
 		<summary>Institute of Public Sector Leadership</summary>
-		<p class="Accordian-Paragraph">Develop a pipeline of public service leaders through a suite of milestone programmes focusing on leadership development, public governance and its ethos in Singapore.</p>
+		<p class="Accordion-Paragraph">Develop a pipeline of public service leaders through a suite of milestone programmes focusing on leadership development, public governance and its ethos in Singapore.</p>
 	</details>
 	<details><summary>Civil Service College International</summary>
-		<p class="Accordian-Paragraph">Build strategic partnerships through the sharing of Singapore’s public service experience and best practices with the wider global community.</p>
+		<p class="Accordion-Paragraph">Build strategic partnerships through the sharing of Singapore’s public service experience and best practices with the wider global community.</p>
 	</details>

 </div>